netromdk/efdl/README.md

 or by using URLs on the form 'scheme://username:password@host.tld/path/'.

 Options:
   -h, --help               Displays this help.
   -v, --version            Displays version information.
-  -o, --output <dir>    Where to save file. (defaults to current directory) -c, --conns <num>     Number of simultaneous connections to use. (defaults to
+  -o, --output <dir>       Where to save file. (defaults to current directory) -c, --conns <num>        Number of simultaneous connections to use. (defaults
-                        1)
+                           to 1)
   -r, --resume             Resume download if file is present locally and the
                            server supports it.
   --confirm                Will ask to confirm to download on redirections or
                            whether to truncate a completed file when resuming.
   --verbose                Verbose mode.
   --dry-run                Do not download anything just resolve URLs and stop.
   --chunks <num>           Number of chunks to split the downloadup into.
-Cannot
-                        be used with --chunk-size.
+                           Cannot be used with --chunk-size.
   --chunk-size <bytes>     Size of each chunk which dictates how many to use.
                            Cannot be used with --chunks.
   --http-user <user>       Username for HTTP basic authorization.
   --http-pass <pass>       Password for HTTP basic authorization.
   --show-conn-progress     Shows progress information for each connection.
   --show-http-headers      Shows all HTTP headers.
 Implies --verbose.
+  --verify <fmt=hash, ..>  Verify the integrity of the downloaded file(s) using
+                           the given hash function and value.
+Hash functions
+                           supported: md4, md5, sha1, sha2-224, sha2-256,
+                           sha2-384, sha2-512, sha3-224, sha3-256, sha3-384,
+                           sha3-512
   --gen-checksum <fmt>     Generate a checksum of the downloaded file using the
                            given hash function.
-Options are: md4, md5, sha1,
-                        sha2-224, sha2-256, sha2-384, sha2-512, sha3-224,
-                        sha3-256, sha3-384, sha3-512
+See --verify for supported hash functions.

 Arguments:
   URLs                  URLs to download.